Chapter 30:

 “Okay,” She began to inform me.
 “It looks like the two trolls and massive suit of armour are about to enter the kill box from the south.
 Blue wristbands confirmed.”

-With a bit of sleuthing on Sharzin’s part, we’d discovered that there were three levels of wristbands that determined the difficulty of an encounter.
-Red wristbands belonged to students from the Third Year pool, whereas blue wristbands belonged to Fourth Year students and were about three times tougher than reds.
+With a bit of cautious probing of my companions, I’d discovered that three levels of wristbands determined the difficulty of a LARPing encounter.
+Red wristbands belonged to students from the Third Year pool, whereas blue wristbands were Fourth Year students and roughly three times tougher than the aforementioned reds.

 Then came the gold wristbands.
-These were teachers, and unlike students, who could be malicious and vengeful, these monsters were always fair in their fights.
-Though it was also said that they were about ten times as hard as blue band monsters.
+These were teachers, and unlike students, who we've learned could be malicious and vengeful, these monsters were always fair in their fights.
+It was also said that they were somewhere around ten times as hard as blue band monsters.
 So, currently, a bit outside our weight class.

-Today, we were batting slightly out of our range, but to compensate for it, our combat training was getting tactical.
+Today, we were batting only slightly beyond our combat range, but to compensate, our combat training was getting tactical.

-With seconds to spare, I was in position just before the monsters rounded the corner.
-I knelt in the center of the road, pretending to have dropped my schoolbooks and notes.
-Equal parts helpless and clueless was the name of the game.
+With seconds to spare, I was in position just before the monsters rounded the distant street corner.
+Kneeling in the centre of the road, I pretended to have dropped my schoolbooks and notes.
+This was all part of the trap because, today, being equally helpless and clueless was the name of the game.

-Even from a distance, I could hear the scraping of metal on cobblestone from the armour and weapons the beasts dragged against the road.
-Not wanting to alert them to the ploy, I remained looking down, focused on my newest career in acting, all the while tracking them from the corner of my eye.
+Even from a distance, I could hear the scraping of metal on cobblestone from shuffling armoured feet and the claymores that both beasts dragged along the road.
+Not wanting to alert them to the ploy, I kept my head down, playing the role of blissfully unaware.
+Though as I focused on my newest career in acting, I was tracking them from the corner of my eye.

 Then came the second alarm.
 Rionriv channelled a warm gust of wind, alerting me that the threats were within a hundred feet.

-Caught in her gentle breeze, the pages blew away from me and became stuck under the foot of the monsters.
-Leaves were carried from the nearby trees, raining gently down between us.
+Caught in her gentle breeze, the pages blew away from me and became stuck under the monsters' feet.
+Leaves were carried from the nearby trees, raining gently down between us in a cinematic treat.

 Cue doves.
 Lens flare.
 Dutch angle.
 Dutch angle.
 Tracking shot.
 Over-the-shoulder shot.

-A loud crack of something in the distance broke the standoff, and the two trolls raced towards me furiously.
-I stepped forward into a defensive position, ready to act as the stalemate to their strikes.
+A loud crack of something in the distance broke the standoff, and the two trolls raced towards me with a furious roar.
+I stepped forward into a defensive position, ready to absorb their wild strikes.
 And strike they did.

 Four heavy slashes from gruesome blades cut through the air.
-I deflected three, and the fourth sent a splash of my blood across the cobbled street.
+With relative ease, I deflected three before the fourth sent a splash of my blood across the cobbled street

 “You’ll pay for that.”
 It growled deeply.
 “Rathnoth, get over—Rathnoth?!”